-Larry Westphal, Howard Pack, Sherman Robinson and Hollis Chenery, among others, have emphasized the role of industrial policy in an exportled economy like South Korea.
-According to Westphal (1990): Korea provides an illuminating case of state intervention to promote economic development.
+Larry Westphal, Howard Pack, Sherman Robinson and Hollis Chenery, among others, have emphasized the role of industrial policy in an export-led economy like South Korea.
+According to Westphal (1990):

+Korea provides an illuminating case of state intervention to promote economic development.
 Like many other third world governments, Korea's government has selectively intervened to affect the allocation of resources among industrial activities.
-It has also used similar policies: taxes and subsidies, credit rationing, various kinds of licensing, and the creation of public enterprises...but these policies have been applied in the context of a radically different development strategy, one of export-led industrialization.6

-If one follows a Schumpeterian approach to technology creation as a cascade of interlinked systemic activities, the possibilities for economies of scale and scope leading to the establishment of a POLIS arise out of the conjunction of a market system open to the world economy and selective interventions.
+It has also used similar policies: taxes and subsidies, credit rationing, various kinds of licensing, and the creation of public enterprises...but these policies have been applied in the context of a radically different development strategy, one of export-led industrialization.7 the establishment of a POLIS arise out of the conjunction of a market system open to the world economy and selective interventions.
 Promotion of targeted infant industries has been part of this strategy of selective interventions in Korea.
 Examples include cement, fertilizer and petroleum refining in the 1960s.
 These were followed by steel and petrochemicals.
 In the late 1970s, shipbuilding, other chemicals, capital goods and durable consumer goods appeared on the list.
 More recently, electronic and information technologies are being promoted.
 Do these industries innovate?
 Even if they individually do innovate, do the industrial, governmental and social institutions connected to the innovation process add up to an innovation system?
 Furthermore is the innovation system, if it exists, characterized by positive feedbacks?